Western Corridor NRL bid: Community

 The bid has also planned the development of feeder teams in the Queensland Cup, such as reviving the Toowoomba Clydesdales or promoting the Western Mustangs into the Intrust Super Cup, in order to provide direct pathways for players to progress into the NRL team.

 In 2012 University of Queensland partnered with the bid in an effort to further provide more educational pathways for youth in the region and to also further target Indigenous youth.

 Bid support

 During the 2010 Annual CEO conference the Western Corridor bid and the West Coast Pirates bid were seen as preferable expansion locations.

 The bid is also supported by Ipswich Mayor Anthony Antonelli and the City of Ipswich.
 It is also backed by Brothers Ipswich, despite the launch of a Brothers Confraternity NRL bid.

 Many rugby league personalities, such as Johnathan Thurston and Sam Thaiday have also publicly supported the bid.

+Result

+The push for a team West of Brisbane ultimately lost out to one to the North, with The Dolphins (Redcliffe) named successful in October of 2021, and joining the NRL for the 2023 season as its 17th team.

+However, on the back of both the NRL's continued planned expansion into Perth and Papua New Guinea, and the population growth in South East Queensland ahead of the Brisbane 2032 Olympics, renewed pushes for an Ipswich-based NRL team emerged in the mid 2020's.